ishkining/100-days-web-python/README.md

 That was actually really great.
 I suppose it was quite interesting cause I do not have big experience with asyncio.
 And I have learned a bit about Quart.

+### 25-28 days - JS - 25.07 20:03

+Oooooh, I have just watched a lot of stuff that I knew and so I feel like I have wasted time, but I really believe that I should do all these for tricking my mind to be precise.